-Periodontal treatment refers to the various methods Dr. Rad uses to treat your gum disease.
+Periodontal treatment refers to the various methods Dr. Moghadam uses to treat your gum disease.
 Treatment options may include:

 Scaling is a dental treatment that removes the hardened tartar from your teeth and gums.
-Dr. Rad may use special dental tools, a laser, or an ultrasonic device to perform your scaling.
+Dr. Moghadam may use special dental tools, a laser, or an ultrasonic device to perform your scaling.

 Root planing is a deep cleaning of your tooth root.
-During the treatment, Dr. Rad smooths the surface of your tooth root and removes any remaining bacteria to reduce the risk of inflammation.
+During the treatment, Dr. Moghadam smooths the surface of your tooth root and removes any remaining bacteria to reduce the risk of inflammation.

 If you have severe periodontal disease, your periodontal treatment plan may include both scaling and root planing.
-Dr. Rad may also prescribe an antibiotic to help clear up the bacterial infection.
+Dr. Moghadam may also prescribe an antibiotic to help clear up the bacterial infection.

 If non-surgical dental treatments fail to improve your periodontal disease or your disease is severe, you may need surgical intervention, such as flap surgery, gum grafting, or bone grafting.

-In addition to periodontal treatment, Dr. Rad also provides guidance for how to take care of your teeth at home to improve overall oral health and prevent further gum damage.
+In addition to periodontal treatment, Dr. Moghadam also provides guidance for how to take care of your teeth at home to improve overall oral health and prevent further gum damage.